Key Takeaways

 Sleep apnea is one of the most common sleep disorders in the United States.
 While lifestyle changes can help improve your sleep apnea symptoms in the long run, many doctors turn to continuous positive airway pressure (CPAP) therapy as a treatment option.

-If you’re thinking about trying a CPAP machine, you’ll need a formal prescription from your doctor before you can buy a CPAP machine.
-Although CPAP therapy is relatively safe and one of the most effective ways to treat the symptoms of sleep apnea, you’ll need to make a trip to the doctor’s office first.
+If you’re thinking about trying a CPAP machine, you’ll need a formal prescription from your doctor before you can buy or rent a CPAP machine.
+Although CPAP therapy is relatively safe and one of the most effective ways to treat the symptoms of sleep apnea, you’ll need approval from your doctor.

 We’ll cover why you need a prescription to buy a CPAP machine, how to get a CPAP prescription, and where you can shop for CPAP equipment.